hiero-ledger/hiero/hashgraph-transfer.md

 # Hashgraph to Hiero Repository Transfer Process

-When transferring ownership of a repository from [Hashgraph][hashgrah] to [Hiero-Ledger][hiero] in Github the steps outlined below must be completed
+When transferring ownership of a repository from [Hashgraph][hashgraph] to [Hiero-Ledger][hiero] in Github the steps outlined below must be completed

 ## Definitions